BorisAnimal/captcha-service/readme.md

 # captcha service

 ## TODO:
+-1.
+Handle local, because for now captcha is like this "玁冧ἀ蓆"
+0. Add logging and recovery on request crush
 1. Add MNIST data
     1. Loading and unpacking (.sh script)
     2. Pool of files in scala code